-Guidance Executive considers and signs off guidance and implementation for publication.
-NICE holds Guidance Executive meetings every week.
+Guidance Executive meets weekly to consider and sign off guidance and implementation for publication.

 Sir Andrew Dillon